-Heat the chocolate with a double boiler. or If you don't have a double boiler – put chocolate in a glass bowl on top of a pot of simmering water.
+- Heat the chocolate with a double boiler. or If you don't have a double boiler – put chocolate in a glass bowl and set it on top of a pot of simmering water.
 Stir occasionally until chocolate is completely melted.

-- In a small separate pot, heat the cream, butter, and vanilla until it just starts to boil, then turn off the heat and add hot cream mixture to the chocolate.
-Stir with a wooden spoon or spatula until combined, then add wine and continue to mix until consistency is smooth and silky.
+- In a small separate pot, heat the cream, butter, vanilla, and cardamom until it just starts to bubble.
+Turn off heat and add the hot cream mixture to the chocolate.
+Stir with a wooden spoon or spatula until completely combined.
+Add wine and continue to mix until consistency is smooth and silky.

-Pour chocolate mixture into an 8×8 inch square dish and sprinkle top generously with flaky sea salt and dried rose petals (optional). refrigerate for at least 2-3 hours, until firm.
+- Pour chocolate mixture into an 8×8 inch square dish and sprinkle top generously with flaky sea salt and dried rose petals (optional). refrigerate for at least 2-3 hours, until firm.

 - To make the berry powder, place your freeze-dried berries (one kind at a time) into a food processor and pulse until a powder forms.
 If there are lots of seeds, sift to remove and put powder in a small, but somewhat deep dishes such as a plastic pint size deli container.

 - About 15 minutes prior to scooping the truffles, put the chocolate in the freezer to firm up slightly.
 Scoop the mixture with a 1-2 tbsp sized cookie scoop and release into the berry powder.
 You can shape balls with your hands before coating, but I prefer to scoop and drop right into the powder.
 You can fix the shape after, if desired.

 - I like to do some without the berry coating and just top with more flaky sea salt.
 Store in the fridge in an airtight containers for 1-2 weeks.
 The coating won't look as pretty once they're refrigerated, so if serving to guests – plan to coat them day of.